University of Victoria

 About University of Victoria:

-University of Victoria is a 5-star charity with a good results reporting grade.
-Excluding donor-endowed funds from its funding reserves, UVic can only cover program costs for under three months.
-Like most Universities, UVic is financially transparent.
+University of Victoria is a 4-star charity with an above-average results reporting grade.
+Excluding donor-endowed funds from its reserve funds, UVic can cover program costs for five months.
+Like most Universities, UVic is financially transparent, and its overhead costs are within Ci’s reasonable range.

-Founded in 1963, University of Victoria (UVic) is a leading research university located in the city of Victoria, on Canada’s west coast.
+Founded in 1963, University of Victoria (UVic) is a leading research university located in the city of Victoria, BC.
 UVic’s vision is to become the university that best integrates scholarships, engaged learning and real-life involvement to contribute to a better future for people and the planet.
 UVic’s core programs consist of education and research.
+The charity does not provide a breakdown of its spending on its programs.

 My anchor